Ansett New Zealand Flight 703: Crash site

 Flight 703 flew into rising terrain, striking high ground twice before the final impact, yawing to the right and breaking up as it slid along the ground.
 The fuselage came to rest 235 m from the site of the initial impact.
 The right main landing gear that the pilots were trying to extend was still in the retracted position.
 The crash site was located on a sheep farm, and three sheep were killed during the crash.
 The site of the accident is now part of the Tararua Wind Farm.

-During the impact, a flight attendant who was unrestrained and leaning over a seat back to talk to a passenger was thrown to the floor and suffered fatal head injuries.
+During the impact, the flight attendant who was unrestrained and leaning over a seat back to talk to a passenger was thrown to the floor and suffered fatal head injuries.
 Additionally, two passengers sustained fatal head, chest, and spinal injuries due to the impact.
 Passenger Reginald John Dixon tried to assist the two wounded passengers trapped near the wing root, as the wreckage caught fire.
 He received burns to 80% of his body and subsequently died from his injuries 12 days later.
 For his bravery in a dangerous situation, Dixon was awarded the New Zealand Cross, New Zealand's highest award for civilian bravery.
 In total, three passengers and the flight attendant were killed; twelve passengers and both pilots sustained serious injuries, while the remaining three passengers sustained minor injuries.

 The aircraft was equipped with an emergency locator transmitter (ELT) that activated during the crash.
-However, the impact broke the ELT's antenna, significantly reducing the signal strength.
-A passenger, William McGrory, found his work briefcase in the wreckage and used his mobile phone (an uncommon device in 1995) inside it to call 111.
+However, the impact broke the ELT's antenna, significantly weakening the signal.
+First aid efforts were also hampered because the survivors were unable to locate the aircraft's first aid kits.
+The kits were not clearly marked, a practice dating from before 1987 when they contained narcotics and were considered theft risks.
+One passenger, William McGrory, found his work briefcase in the wreckage and used his mobile phone (an uncommon device in 1995) inside it to call 111.
 The police provided McGrory's phone number to air traffic control, which then contacted McGrory.
 Because of the limited visibility, the crash site appeared to be a grassy hilltop with a large stock pen nearby.
+Peter Roberts, with severe lacerations to his head and a fractured neck, managed to follow the fenceline and pace out a rough distance from the crash to these stock pens to allow McGrory to give rescue services a better idea of the crash location.

 After speaking with local farmers, air traffic control pinpointed the likely location of the crash in the Tararua Range.
 Two helicopters searching the area detected the weak ELT signal from the crashed aircraft.
 They located the wreckage at 10:19 AM, 57 minutes after the crash, off Hall Block Road on the Woodville side of the range.
 The survivors were transported by helicopter and road ambulance to Palmerston North Hospital and Wellington Hospital.
 The last survivor arrived at the hospital at 12:07 PM.